ampproject/amphtml/extensions/amp-iframe/amp-iframe.md

 ## Attributes

+### src

+The `src` attribute behaves mainly like on a standard iframe with one exception: the `#amp=1` fragment is added to the URL to allow source documents to know that they are embedded in the AMP context.
+This fragment is only added if the URL specified by `src` does not already have a fragment.

-### src, srcdoc, frameborder, allowfullscreen, allowtransparency, referrerpolicy
+### srcdoc, frameborder, allowfullscreen, allowtransparency, referrerpolicy

 The attributes above should all behave like they do on standard iframes.